 - It takes approximate 10 to 12 minutes for grated beetroot to cook on low to medium-low heat.

 - Do check the beets while cooking and if the beetroot are sticking to the pan, add a splash of water.
 Stir to mix and continue to cook.

 - When the beetroot is tender and softened, add the grated coconut and cook for a minute or two just for the flavors to blend in.
 Switch off the heat.

 - You can also keep the beetroot slightly crunchy if you prefer.

-- Serve Beetroot Thoran hot with rice, chapatis or even parathas.
+- Serve Beetroot Thoran hot with steamed rice, chapati or even paratha.

-You can also cover and cook the beetroot
+- You can also cover with a lid and cook the beetroot.

 - If the moisture dries up and the thoran looks dry, then add some water while cooking